jadebustos/digital-cv/courses.md

 ## 1997

-- **Introduction to the UNIX operating system**, 15-hour course taught by the University of Salamanca.
+- **Introduction to the UNIX operating system (HP-UX)**, 15-hour course taught by the University of Salamanca.